biancapower/css_zen_garden/README.md

 # CSS Zen Garden Challenge

-This repo is my attempt at the CSS Zen Garden Challenge http://csszengarden.com/.
+This website is my first take on the [CSS Zen Garden Challenge]( http://csszengarden.com/).